isomerpages/mlaw-corp/news/public-consultations/_posts/2010-01-18-second-public-consultation-to-seek-feedback-on-proposed-measures-to-safeguard-conveyancing-moneys.md

 ---
-layout: post
-title: Second public consultation to seek feedback on proposed measures to safeguard conveyancing moneys
+title: 'Second public consultation to seek feedback on proposed measures to safeguard conveyancing moneys'
 permalink: /news/public-consultations/second-public-consultation-to-seek-feedback-on-proposed-measures-to-safeguard-conveyancing-moneys/
-breadcrumb: Second public consultation to seek feedback on proposed measures to safeguard conveyancing moneys
+breadcrumb: 'Second public consultation to seek feedback on proposed measures to safeguard conveyancing moneys'
-collection_name: news

 ---

 Second public consultation to seek feedback on proposed measures to safeguard conveyancing moneys
 ---